January 26, 2021

 Highlighting Humanities Research and its Impact

 January 5, 2021

-Virtual Exhibition coming soon!
-Our virtual exhibition of the awarded COVID-19 Micro-grant projects will go live Feb 01!
+Our virtual exhibition of the awarded COVID-19 Micro-grant projects is now live!
 Supported projects include arts and humanities-based works engaging lived experiences of the pandemic.

 March 20, 2020